Eschatologue/CM_wiki/docs/class/paladin/index.md

 ### Level 1: Lay On Hands

 Your blessed touch can heal wounds.
-You have a pool of healing power that replenishes when you take a Long Rest.
+You have a pool of healing power that replenishes when you take a **:rest-long: Long Rest**.
 With that pool, you can restore a total number of Hit Points equal to five times your Paladin level.

 As a **:rsc-b: Bonus Action**{ .rsc }, you can touch a creature (which could be yourself) and draw power from the pool of healing to restore a number of Hit Points to that creature, up to the maximum amount remaining in the pool.